-Pay for professional inspections of your commercial property before you put it on the market.
+Have property professionally inspected before you decide to put it up for sale.
 If the inspections turn up any problems, remediate them before listing the property for sale.